sylabs/singularity-userdocs/build_env.rst

 Environment Variables
 *********************

+You can set environment variables on the host to influence the behaviour of a build.
+Note that environment variables are not passed into the build itself, and cannot be accessed in the ``%post`` section of a definition file.
+To pass values into a build, use the :ref:`templating / build-args support <sec:templating>` introduced in {Singularity} 4.0.

+Environment variables that control a build are generally associated with an equivalent CLI option.
+The order of precendence is:

 #.
 If a flag is represented by both a CLI option and an environment variable,
    and both are set, the CLI option will take precedence.
 This is true for all environment variables with the exception of ``SINGULARITY_BIND`` and